cdlib/eschol-ui/README.md

 }
 ```

 Placeholders are especially common in UI library object CSS.
-Within a single object, multiple placeholders are often defined, so that their various styles can be extended out to other components.
+Within a single object, multiple placeholders are often defined, so that their various styles can be extended out to other component CSS.
 Sometimes, a placeholder will extend another set of placeholders.
 For example:

 ```scss
 %o-objects {